istio/istio/src/envoy/mixer/README.md

   curl http://localhost:7070/echo -d "hello world"
 ```

-n## How to configurate Mixer server
+## How to configurate Mixer server

 In Envoy config, Mixer server has to be one of "clusters" under "cluster_manager".
 For examples: